Cyprus options narrow as no deal on Russia funding

 "The talks have ended as far as the Russian side is concerned," Siluanov told reporters.

-The talks between Siluanov and his Cypriot counterpart Michael Sarris broke up overnight without even an agreement to extend an existing 2.5 billion euro ($3.2 billion) loan to the Mediterranean island, leaving Sarris to fly home empty-handed.
+The talks between Siluanov and his Cypriot counterpart Michael Sarris broke up overnight without even an agreement to extend an existing 2.5 billion euro (2.1 billion pounds) loan to the Mediterranean island, leaving Sarris to fly home empty-handed.

 Sarris said on Thursday that the discussions also involved possible Russian investments in Cypriot banks and energy resources.